 We can always decide after how many calls MJIT should work by providing

-Here’s whats happening.
+Here’s what’s happening.
 Method ran 4 times

-So MJIT started a separate thread to convert the code into RTL instructions
+So MJIT started a separate thread to convert the code into RTL instructions,

-which created shared object library.
+which created a shared object library.

-Next threads took that shared code and executed directly.
+Next, threads took that shared code and executed directly.